segmentio/analytics.js/Readme.md

 Analytics.js is open source and is one of the libraries that powers [Segment](https://segment.com), the managed, hassle-free way to collect customer data in the browser and beyond.

-For our mobile and server-side data collection libraries, check out our [libraries][] page.
+For our mobile and server-side data collection libraries, check out our [catalog](https://segment.com/catalog/) or our [libraries page](https://segment.com/docs/sources/).

 <div align="center">
   <img src="https://user-images.githubusercontent.com/16131737/53617064-61017a80-3b9a-11e9-9bfb-f5163aa85a7c.png"/>